tammet/gkc/Examples/README.md

       "query_preference": 2
     }

+and for the fifth in the file blocks_strat3.txt:

+    {
+      "max_seconds":5,
+      "strategy":["query_focus"],
+      "query_preference":1
+    }

-Using it as
+Using these as

     ./gkc blocks3.txt blocks_strat2.txt -parallel 0
+    ./gkc blocks5.txt blocks_strat3.txt -parallel 0

-gives us a proof in ca 50 milliseconds.
+gives us proofs in ca 50 milliseconds and 300 milliseconds, respectively.

 Looking at the output of the fourth we see that it uses a strategy {"max_seconds":25,"strategy":["unit"],"query_preference":1}